-Parent Organisation Summit
+Parent Organisations Summit

 Also in 2023 we look back on an eventful, successful and inspiring Parent Organisations Summit (POS).
 Every year, EFCNI invites the international community of preemie parents to meet in Freising, near Munich, Germany to connect and network, exchange experience, learn from one another, support each other, and last but not least, make and maintain friendships.
 This year, we had the honour to welcome around 80 participants from 36 countries.